nehanaumankhan/SystemVerilog/TASK_2_EQUATION_PIPELINE/README.md

-# 4-Stage Pipelined Arithmetic Expression Processor
+# 4-Stage Pipelined Arithmetic Expression Module

 ## Project Overview
 This project was assigned by **Sir Ali Raza** to explore the concept of **pipelining** in digital systems.